sencha/SenchaThemerDemo/README.md

 # Sencha Themer Demo

-An example Ext JS workspace that you can use to try out the private EA release of Sencha Themer.
+An example Ext JS workspace that you can use to try out Sencha Themer.

 The workspace contains two applications: